harshit-jain-git/CropShop/README.md

 > Alternatively:

-1. Navigate to `chrome://extensions` and find the Screenshot Capture extension.
+1. Navigate to `chrome://extensions` and find the CropShop extension.
-2. Click on the `Options` link under the Screenshot Capture extension.
+2. Click on the `Options` link under the CropShop extension.

 ## Keyboard Shortcut

 1. Navigate to `chrome://extensions` and scroll down to the bottom of the page.
-2. Click on `Keyboard shortcuts` and set a key combination for Screenshot Capture.
+2. Click on `Keyboard shortcuts` and set a key combination for CropShop.

 ## License